 5. Frozen gels must be completely thawed before feeding by adding each one to warm water.

+Finding a container that you can keep aerated once you’ve added water without chlorine.
 For every 40 ml of water, add 1.25 grams of aquarium salt.
 Then add your aerator and leave for 12 hours before adding the brined shrimp eggs.

 Betta Feeding FAQs

 How Much Should You Feed a Betta Fish?